myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > The air pockets are emptying.
 The hunters are growing tired.
 The breeders are failing.
 Hunger is returning to the eyes.
 >
-> This is what I learned: Food is not only food.
+> This is what I learned.
+Food is not only food.
 Food is law.
 Food is faith.
 Food is argument.
 Food is technology.
 Food is memory.
 Food is infrastructure.
 Food is the first economy after the end of land.
 >
 > If we cannot produce food, we will consume each other.
 If we cannot agree on food, our votes will become knives.
 If we cannot protect what can keep living, survival will end after one meal.
 >